http4k/www/src/website/content/_sites/mcp/_index.md

           - description: Step 2 - Integrate MCP by **composing capabilities**, with **Capability Packs**, add **security** into a **lightweight** server
             image: mcp-server.png
             alt: Creating an MCP server
-          - description: Step 3 - Simply your AI-powered MCP Server or App  with **Claude Desktop** as a server or native binary
+          - description: Step 3 - Integrate your AI-powered MCP Server or MCP App with **Claude Desktop** as a standard MCP connector
-            image: mcp-claude.png
+            image: mcp_app.webp
             alt: Using Claude with an MCP server
           - description: Step 4 - Access your MCP server from other agents using our **pure Kotlin MCP Client**
             image: mcp-client.png